Co-UDlabs/sewer_defects/README.md

 To measure the size of an object, follow these steps:

+#### 3.1.
+Camera specifications
-- Calibrate the camera (if the focal length is unknown) using either the `calib_checkerboard.ipynb` or `calib_box.ipynb` notebook, depending on the availability of a checkerboard image.
+Calibrate the camera (if the focal length is unknown) using either the `calib_checkerboard.ipynb` or `calib_box.ipynb` notebook, depending on the availability of a checkerboard image.

+#### 3.2.
+Size estimation using a reference object
-- Use the `object_size.ipynb` notebook or the `object_size.py` GUI provided in the `object_size_estimation_examples` folder to estimate the size of an object based on the known size of a reference object, such as a joint.
+Use the `object_size.ipynb` notebook or the `object_size.py` GUI provided in the `object_size_estimation_examples` folder to estimate the size of an object based on the known size of a reference object, such as a joint.
 This functionality requires the focal length of the camera and a reference object in the video.

 ## Usage